LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/twilio-sms-connector-setup.md

 ## Step 1: Get an SMS number from Twilio

-Create your own Twilio account [here](https://www.twilio.com/try-twilio), then follow the below stuffs to get a number:
+Create your own Twilio account [here](https://www.twilio.com/try-twilio), then follow the below steps to get a number:

 1. **Purchase a Twilio number** to connect to your account.
 Select the country appropriate for your consumer base and search for available numbers.
 It is also possible to choose from a certain location or search for a number with a particular set of digits.
 Select a number from the options provided to purchase.